HumanSignal/Adala/README.md

 ## Quickstart

-In this example we will use ADALA as a standalone library directly inside our python notebook.
+In this example we will use ADALA as a standalone library directly inside the python notebook.
 You can open it in Collab right here.

 ```python